lisawink/morphomet/README.md

 ## Citation

-If you use MorphoMet in your research, please cite the associated Zenodo release and/or accompanying publication.
+If you use MorphoMet in your research, please cite the associated Zenodo release and accompanying publication.